 Fans of kaiju films rank Godzilla as the number 1 most iconic monster ever created.
 This big sea monster can be a part of your 3D printed collection if you also love kaiju characters, watched numerous Godzilla movies and enjoy the 3D printing hobby.
-A talented Gambody enthusiast, Kenny Kurtz, has already made several realistic Godzilla 2000 bust models with LED lights.
-And he is happy to share his unique experience with anyone interested in working on this Godzilla 3D print.
+A talented Gambody enthusiast, Kenny Kurtz, has already made a realistic 3D printed bust of Godzilla 2000 with LED lights.
+And he is happy to share his unique experience with anyone interested in painting 3D prints.

 Let the Godzilla bust light with red, blue or other coloured LED lights.
 This 3D printed model can decorate your home and scare or impress your visitors.

 You can download the Godzilla bust STL files on Gambody – Premium 3D printing marketplace.
-This stunning Godzilla head bust 3D printing model is highly detailed.
+This stunning Godzilla 2000 3D printing model is highly detailed.
 You can see the deadly teeth in the open mouth, long tongue, killer eyes, little ears, reptile skin, muscles and other intricate details.

-The 3D artist DP did a stunning job recreating a famous fictional beast as Godzilla bust 3D printing model.
-It took approximately 90 hours to design this highly-detailed model.
-And now, you can turn on your 3D printer and make an impressive Godzilla 3D print to hang on your wall or decorate your table.
+The 3D artist DP did a stunning job recreating a famous fictional beast as a Godzilla bust for 3D printing.
+It took approximately 90 hours to design this highly detailed model.
+And now, you can turn on your 3D printer and make an impressive Godzilla 2000 3D print to hang on your wall or decorate your table.

-Learn all the details on how to paint the Godzilla 2000 figure bust and introduce LED lights into this model.
+Learn all the details on how to paint 3D prints such as the Godzilla 2000 and introduce LED lights into this 3D printed bust as if to recreate the Godzilla 2000 atomic breath.
 Find the answers to your questions in the interview with Kenny Kurtz.

-1. Kenny, the 3D printed Godzilla 2000 figure busts you shared in the Gambody community on Facebook impress with details.
+1. Kenny, the 3D printed busts of Godzilla 2000 you shared in the Gambody community on Facebook impress with details.
 When did you first hear about 3D printing?
 When did it become your hobby?

 I’ve always been a hobbyist who enjoyed painting miniatures.
 So, when my friend Gilles Daigle mentioned 3D printing in late 2019, it seemed like a natural fit.